imCodePartnerAB/iVIS/docs/quick_start/walkthrough_create_ivis_server_client_application.rst

 First of all you need install iVIS server.
 Visit `this page </en/latest/quick_start/walkthrough_install_ivis_server.html>`_ for details.
 When you have working iVIS server we can continue.

-This client based on imCMS.
+This client is based on imCMS.

 Database configuration
 ----------------------

-In the Terminal (Ctrl+ALt+T) input following commands to create the database:
+In the Terminal (Ctrl+ALt+T) execute following commands to create the database:

 .. code-block:: bash